HSF/hsf.github.io/howto-website.md

 CERN has its own [CodiMD instance](https://codimd.web.cern.ch/), but currently this only works if every contributor has a full CERN account (EduGain authentication is proposed, but it doesn't work yet AFAWU).
-An alternative is the [demo CodiMD service](https://demo.codimd.org/), but be aware that there is no long term gaurantee for content here, so move it to the website after your meeting.
+An alternative is the [demo CodiMD service](https://demo.codimd.org/), but be aware that there is no long term guarantee for content here, so move it to the website after your meeting.

 We find that *recycling* the same document for a series of meetings is extremely useful